cpske/ISP/assignment/logging.md

 ### Logging Exercise

+First, study the way Python's logger works.

-Add logging to the following code for recursively computing prime factors.
+Add logging to the following code to recursively compute prime factors.

+**Replace** all "print" statements with log messages.

-1. Print a DEBUG level log message each time factor(n) in entered and before it returns.
+1. Log a DEBUG level message each time factor(n) in entered and before it returns.
-2. Print an ERROR level message if it is invoked with invalid argument.
+2. Log an ERROR level message if it is invoked with invalid argument.
-3. Remove all the `print` statements.
+3. Configure the logger so messages go to file `factors.log` instead of the console.
-4. Use the following log format and log to the console.
+4. Use the following log format:

 ```
 2018-11-22 14:30:00 factor INFO factor(6)